demisto/demisto-py/docs/DemistoApi.md

 Batch close incidents

+Closes a batch of incidents.

-Closes an incidents batch To update incident custom fields you should lowercase them and remove all spaces.
-For example: Scan IP -> scanip To get the actual key name you can also go to Demisto CLI and run /incident_add and look for the key that you would like to update
+To update incident custom fields you should lowercase them and remove all spaces.
+For example: Scan IP -> scanip.
+To get the actual key name you can also go to Demisto CLI and run `/incident_add` and look for the key that you would like to update.

 ### Example
 ```python